menouarazib/InformationRetrievalInNLP/README.md

 #   Introduction
-In this work, we propose an innovative approach by adapting the technique used for Event Detection in Multivariate Time Series Data [1] to address tasks in Natural Language Processing (NLP), specifically keyword extraction and the identification of adjectives for part-of-speech tagging (POS) in textual data.
+In this work, we propose an innovative approach by adapting the technique used for Event Detection in Multivariate Time Series Data [[1]](#1) to address tasks in Natural Language Processing (NLP), specifically keyword extraction and the identification of tags for part-of-speech tagging (POS) in textual data.

 # Requirements
 You must have the `eventdetector-ts` package installed.
 You can find it [here](https://pypi.org/project/eventdetector-ts/).
 Additionally, please refer to the `requirements.txt` file for a list of other necessary libraries.

 # Datasets
-We use two extensive English texts sourced from the Wikipedia dump [2].
-One of these texts centers around Autism [3], while the other delves into Anarchism [3].
+We use two extensive English texts sourced from the Wikipedia dump [[2]](#2).
+One of these texts centers around Autism [[3]](#3), while the other delves into Anarchism [[3]](#3).
 To effectively utilize `eventdetector-ts`  package, originally tailored for real-time series data and temporal events, we must first convert these texts into real-time series.
 And, represent ground true keywords and tags as real-time events.

 # Text As Time Series using Word2Vec
 To convert a text into a real-time series, we initially tokenize the text into individual words.
-Following tokenization, we leverage word embedding techniques like Word2Vec [4].
+Following tokenization, we leverage word embedding techniques like Word2Vec [[4]](#4).
 Word2Vec transforms words into dense numerical representations within a high-dimensional space, typically comprising 300 features.
 The following code snippet illustrates this process:
 ```python
 from gensim.models import Word2Vec